f3ath/json-api-dart/README.md

 the type of the returned resource.
 Once the operation is complete, the request will return the created resource.

 # Server
 The server included in this package is still under development.
-It is not suitable for real production environment except for really simple demo or testing cases.
+It is not suitable for real production environment yet except maybe for really simple demo or testing cases.

 [Response]: https://pub.dartlang.org/documentation/json_api/latest/json_api/Response-class.html